• Skip to main content

 1. Prevent the meat from curling

-Make vertical slits (don't cut through!) to the edges of the skin (see video).
-It's important that the pork can be laid flat on the wire rack and that the is skin side up throughout the broiling process.
+Make vertical slits (don’t cut through!) to the edges of the skin (see video).
+It’s important that the pork can be laid flat on the wire rack and that the skin is side up throughout the broiling process.

-2. Tenderize the pork belly
+2. Boil the pork belly

+• Stovetop – Place the pork in a deep pot.
+Add the seasonings then pour tap water until all the meat is covered.
 Boil the pork for 45 minutes to 1 hour until fork tender.
 A longer cooking time may be needed if using thicker or larger cuts of meat.

 3. Prick holes in the skin